-Written By: Robert E. Sheriff, MS, CIH, CSP, President
+Written by Robert E. Sheriff, MS, CIH, CSP, President

 Whether the construction is a building, demolition, or roadway construction, the hazardous materials may be released exposing adjacent properties and their occupants to hazardous materials.
-Typical materials found on such construction sites include lead, asbestos, benzene, volatile organic compounds (VOC’s), cancer causing substances, silica, heavy metals and pesticides.
+Typical materials found on such construction sites include lead, asbestos, benzene, volatile organic compounds (VOC’s), cancer-causing substances, silica, heavy metals, and pesticides.

 Protecting the businesses, property, and people adjacent to the worksite is accomplished by testing upwind and downwind of the involved work.
 Upwind/downwind testing involved upwind testing to ensure that the contaminant is actually being generated by the on-site work.